Construction Change Order Template 2026

 Yes, go ahead and fix it.

-But three weeks later, when the invoice arrives, the same client may ask:
+But three weeks later, when the invoice lands, that same client may ask:

 Why is this extra?